SergiyStoyan/CliverRoutines/README.md

 # CliverRoutines

-A cross-platform C# lib which provides the frequently needed routines:
+A cross-platform C# lib which provides the following frequently needed routines:

-- application settings manager that supersedes .NET ConfigurationManager;
+- application settings manager which supersedes .NET ConfigurationManager;
 - logger with multi-threading and session support;
 - auxiliary routines;